Most Affordable Home Security Cameras

 What’s the difference between an affordable and expensive security camera?

-More expensive cameras typically come with either better technical specifications such as a higher resolution or high-tech features such as facial recognition.
-They also tend to pair better with other home security and smart home equipment.
+More expensive cameras typically offer better technical specs — think higher resolution or advanced features like facial recognition and package detection.
+They also tend to integrate more seamlessly with other home security systems and smart home ecosystems.

 -